Tarasht

-Tarasht is a very old neighborhood in west Tehran metropolis.
+Tarasht (طرشت) is a very old neighborhood in west Tehran metropolis.

-The neighborhood is bordered by Azadi Ave. in the south, Jenah Exp. in the west, Aryashahr neighborhood in the north, and Towhid neighborhood in the east.
+The neighborhood is bordered by Azadi Ave.
+In the south, Jenah Exp.
+In the west, Aryashahr neighborhood in the north, and Towhid neighborhood in the east.
 Sharif University of Technology, one of the leading universities in Iran is situated in this neighborhood.

-Azadi square is located at the south-west edge of Tarasht.
+Azadi Square is located at the south-west edge of Tarasht.